prunkdump/GNUVario/schematics.md

 linktarget: "/assets/schematic.pdf"
 ---

 This page explain how to assemble the GNUVario components on you own.
-If you use the GNUVario's PCB or the prebuilt kits you can go directly to the [Hardware]({{ site.baseurl }}{% link hardware.md %}) page.
+If you use the GNUVario's PCB or the pre-build kits you can go directly to the [Hardware]({{ site.baseurl }}{% link hardware.md %}) page.

 What you need :
 --------------

-Almost all components are optionnal unless the Arduino and the ms5611 boards.
+Almost all components are optional unless the Arduino and the ms5611 boards.
 You can adjust to you needs.
-You just have to edit the libraries/VarioSettings/VarioSettings.h file and disable the component you don't have.
+You just have to edit the *libraries/VarioSettings/VarioSettings.h* file and disable the components you don't have.

 For example if you only have the speaker, the screen and the voltage divisor, change the file like this :